 Everything Butt Anal Play

 Of course, it’s not for everyone, but if you clicked on this article, then butt stuff might just be the right stuff for you.

 The anus boasts an abundance of nerve endings, making it a lovely little spot to lick, massage and penetrate, regardless of your gender or orientation.
 Anal play pleasure is determined by preference only, so it’s anyone’s game if they want to go Greek.

-Talk to It:
+Talk to It

 While anal might not be as taboo as it once was, your anus might not know that.
 Meaning, it can still be rather shy and uptight about the whole thing.
 So whether it’s some reassuring “You got this!” self-talk, or soothing encouragement to your partner, say it out loud to help the body relax.
 If you and your partner have never tried any kind of anal play, talk about it in advance.

-Lube it Up:
+Lube it Up

 The anus does many amazing things, but self-lubrication is NOT one of them.
 To get the glide that will make finger, toy, or penile penetration feel amazing, you will need some lube.
 You might be wondering if saliva will work as a lubricant and the answer to that is a resounding no. Saliva dries quickly and is not generally comfortable.
 It’s best to use an anal specific lube if you can.

-Toss That Salad:
+Toss That Salad

 When they say “it’s better to give than to receive,” it’s totally possible they’re not talking about rim jobs.
 Because when it comes to anal licking, if you can be on the receiving end, you’ll be having a very good day.
 But giving that kind of pleasure is also a fantastic reward.
-If you’re new to tuchis-lingus or worried it’s “gross” (it’s not), hop in the shower before hand and suds up your bottom.
+If you’re new to anilingus or worried it’s “gross” (it’s not), hop in the shower beforehand and suds up your bottom.
 You can even take this shower with your partner and make lathering part of the foreplay– just make sure you rinse well.

 Starting with oral sex on the vagina or penis before working around to the back is a great way to implement anal licking.
 Once you get started, alternate between full laps with a flattened tongue, and thrusting the tip of your tongue against the anus in a penetrative form.
 Licking in circles around the anus, quick flicks, and other creative movements will make the experience more pleasurable for both the giver and receiver.
 The more you both get into enjoying yourselves, the more your partner will enjoy seeing your delight ignite.

-Can’t Stop the P Spot:
+Can’t Stop the P Spot

 As stated earlier, we all have sensitive nerve endings in the anus and rectum.
 However, we do not all possess the enviable “p-spot” which is the male prostate gland.
 It is considered to be comparable to a woman’s g-spot, in that it can lead to tremendous orgasms.
 The prostate gland is about 2 to 3 inches inside a man’s rectum toward the base of the penis.

-Cleanliness is Sexiness:
+Cleanliness is Sexiness

 But it’s perfectly normal and easy to clean up.
 You can use soap and water, but for cleaning anal toys, we suggest first wiping them down and then putting them in a UVee cleaning and storage case so that you can rest assured they are sanitized for your next anal romp.